acpmasquerade/docker.viber/README.md

 ```

 # Viber Session and Downloads
-Two volume directories are mounted from the host local folder
+Two volume directories are mounted from the host machine

 - ViberDownloads to /home/gui/Documents/ViberDownloads
 - viberSomeNumberWithCountryCode to /home/gui/viberSomeNumberWithCountryCode (eg. viber977980000000)